exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 This returns true if phi and/or tau grows a very very small amount more than the max reached that prestige.
 The many "10^" is to make any tiny changes explode into very large numbers so that they will never be less than 1, especially if you are far into a graduation or endgame.
-This also prevents you from early prestiging from dropping accel or from moving students around as they make phi drop in value.
+This also prevents you from early prestiging from dropping accel or moving students around as they make phi drop in value.

 ```